All providers must comply with the requirements as set forth in this Section.

 (A) Definition.
 Assessment/Evaluation testing is provided by a clinician utilizing tests selected from currently accepted assessment test batteries.
 Test results must be reflected in the Service Plan.
 The medical record must clearly document the need for the testing and what the testing is expected to achieve.

-(B) Qualified professionals.
-Assessment/Evaluation testing will be provided by a psychologist, certified psychometrist, psychological technician of a psychologist or a LBHP.
+(B) Qualified practitioners.
+Assessment/Evaluation testing will be provided by a psychologist, certified psychometrist, psychological technician of a psychologist, an LBHP or Licensure Candidate.
 For assessments conducted in a school setting, the Oklahoma State Department of Education requires that a licensed supervisor sign the assessment.
 Each qualified professional must have a current contract with the Oklahoma Health Care Authority.

 (C) Documentation requirements.
 All psychological services must be reflected by documentation in the member's record.
 All assessment, testing, and treatment services/units billed must include the following: